Visual-Language-Guided Task Planning for Horticultural Robots: Limitations

-\textbf{The VLM agent performs well on short-horizon tasks under noiseless conditions}.
-While the VLM agent achieves performance close to that of humans on short-horizon tasks, its performance deteriorates on long-horizon tasks.
-Long-horizon tasks require a long context window, which remains an active research challenge for both LLMs and VLMs.
-This limitation is also evident when providing demonstrations to the VLM agent: the model often fails to capture fine-grained details or desired behaviors provided in the demonstrations.
-Overall, our experiments showed that a longer context window leads to a performance drop compared to the zero-shot agent.
 The performance degradation is exacerbated when using noisy maps.
 In many cases, the VLM does not even detect false-positive objects in the map.
 These misdetections may be attributed to the overconfidence commonly exhibited by VLMs, as reported in prior work \cite{groot2024overconfidence}.
 However, they may also stem from dataset bias, since the model is evaluated in a simulated environment whose visual appearance differs significantly from the real images used during training.

-\textbf{The VLM agent lacks robust spatial reasoning}.
+\textbf{The VLM agent selects suboptimal spatial goals}.
 Crop-monitoring tasks require the ability to reason about proximity to objects, object size, occlusions, and the spatial relationships between objects and the robot.
 While humans excel at these skills, the VLM agent shows substantial deficiencies, leading to failures and inefficient task execution.
+For example, during navigation the agent occasionally selects intermediate goals that are feasible but suboptimal, resulting in increased traversal time or inspecting a previously visited plant.
+Similarly, during perception-driven alignment, the agent may require multiple attempts to correctly select and center the intended target object in the image.
+These behaviors indicate limitations in spatial reasoning consistency and short-term task memory, which can compound over extended task sequences and ultimately degrade overall task performance.

 A key reason for this limitation is that most VLMs are trained primarily on image–text pairs, where spatial relationships are rarely annotated explicitly.
 As a result, the model learns strong associations between objects and their semantic labels but develops only weak representations of geometric structure, distance, and 3D layout.
 Furthermore, because VLMs operate on static 2D images, they lack an explicit notion of depth or egocentric spatial context.
 Fine-tuning the model on spatial-reasoning tasks may help improve the VLM agent’s performance in crop monitoring.
-Additionally, incorporating heterogeneous data modalities such as videos or 3D representations may be necessary to fully unlock the spatial reasoning capabilities of these agents.
+Incorporating additional training signals that capture embodied spatial interaction, such as video sequences or geometric scene representations, may help improve the consistency of spatial decision-making in similar crop-monitoring tasks.